BrendanCook44/Grading-Application/README.md

 Installation:

-To install the program, run the .ps1 file located in the "Application Install" folder by right clicking the file and selecting "Run with PowerShell".
+To install the program, right click the "Final Project Install.ps1" file located in the "Application Install" folder and select "Run with PowerShell".
 Upon successful installation, a .JAR file will be placed on your desktop for you to be able to access the application.

 The application allows users to add/edit students, assignments,